Great Arley School Safeguarding Statement

 Social, Emotional and Mental Health Support

-At Great Arley there are two members of staff who work with children to improve their overall wellbeing and help remove barriers to learning, they are known as our Wellbeing and Safeguarding Professionals (WASPs):
+At Great Arley there are two members of staff whose specific role is to improve the overall wellbeing of students and help remove barriers to learning.
+They are known as our Wellbeing and Safeguarding Professionals (WASPs):

 Mrs Oonagh Kearney